OneCDOnly/sherpa/README.md

 ---
 ## Known issues

-1) Python 2.7.16 is no-longer available via Entware/OpenWRT so the SABnzbdplus and Headphones QPKGs can no-longer be installed.
+1) Python 2.7.16 is no-longer available via Entware/OpenWRT so the Headphones QPKG can no-longer be installed.
 I'll need to find another Python2 source with installable modules, but I'm not hopeful.

 2) Sometimes, it seems existing installations of Entware can become "difficult" to work with.
 So, Entware can also be reinstalled, but this should only be used as a last resort.
 Using: